Orasund/elm-refine/README.md

 dividedBy a b = b // a
 ```

-` 3 |> dividedBy 0` will normally return `0`, but using my type-checker it will now throw an error instead:
+` 3 |> dividedBy 0` will normally return `0`, but using this type-checker it will now throw an error instead:

 ```
 dividedBy expected the first element to be an IntWithoutZero